Klipper3d/klipper/docs/FAQ.md

 Settings->GCODE Scripts

-If you want to move the head after a print finishes, consider adding the desired movement to the "custom g-code" section of your slicer.
+If you want to move the head after a print finishes, consider adding the desired movement to the "custom G-Code" section of your slicer.

 If the printer requires some additional movement as part of the homing process itself (or fundamentally does not have a homing process) then